matifali/coder-templates/README.md

 # coder-templates
 CTAR Coder Templates

-This repo contains te coder templates for CTAR-Bilkent
+This repo contains the coder templates for CTAR-Bilkent